I thank my God upon every remembrance of you

 Years later, I realized that although I had survived dating violence, I had not overcome it.
-There were things I was still suffering as a result of that relationship.
+There were issues I was still suffering from as a result of that relationship.

 Inspired by God to write about my experiences, I published The Writing Was On The Wall (Recognizing The Warning Signs of Dating Violence).